aknavj/PTEngine/README.md

 - [x] Simplistic collision model (Camera Based)
 - [x] Effects: - Atmosphere glow

+## Compilation

+For a sucessful compilation you dont need any additional libraries, because solution already comming with external dependencies.
+So only what you need to worry about is to have a working C/C++ compiler's toolchain.

+- [x] MICROSOFT WINDOWS: Microsoft Visual Studio 2013
+- [ ] LINUX + MULTIPLATFORM : Sconstruct build system

 ## Controls

 Manipulating insinde aplication is defined by control scheme below